Seiberg-Witten Floer spectra for $b_1>0$: Organization

 Finally, given an extension of $\mathit{FMU}^*(Y,\mathfrak{s})$ to three-manifolds that do not admit a Floer framing, it seems likely that the excision argument of \cite{Kronheimer-Mrowka-excision} should apply, in which case we would expect there to exist generalizations of sutured monopole Floer homology to various generalized homology theories.

-\subsection{Organization}
+\section{Organization}

-This paper is organized as follows.
-We first construct special families of spectral sections to the Dirac operator in Section \ref{sec:findim-appx}, and show that certain subsets of the (approximate) Seiberg-Witten configuration space are isolating neighborhoods in the sense of Conley index theory.
-In Section\ref{sec:well-def}, we show that the resulting invariant is well-defined, as a consequence of this process we establish a Seiberg-Witten Floer homotopy type for families.
+This memoir is organized as follows.
+We first construct special families of spectral sections to the Dirac operator in Chapter \ref{sec:findim-appx}, and show that certain subsets of the (approximate) Seiberg-Witten configuration space are isolating neighborhoods in the sense of Conley index theory.
+In Chapter \ref{sec:well-def}, we show that the resulting invariant is well-defined, as a consequence of this process we establish a Seiberg-Witten Floer homotopy type for families.
 This consists of showing that all of the possible choices for different approximations to the Seiberg-Witten equations are compatible.
-In Section \ref{sec:computation} we give various example calculations of $\mathcal{SWF}(Y,\mathfrak{s},\frak{P})$.
-In Section \ref{section 4-mfd with boundary}, we construct a relative Bauer-Furuta invariant, and show that it is well-defined.
-Finally, in Section \ref{sec:froyshov}, we establish various Fr{\o}yshov-type inequalities that are a consequence of the existence of the new relative Bauer-Furuta invariant.
+In Chapter \ref{sec:computation} we give various example calculations of $\mathcal{SWF}(Y,\mathfrak{s},\mathfrak{P})$.
+In Chapter \ref{section 4-mfd with boundary}, we construct a relative Bauer-Furuta invariant, and show that it is well-defined.
+Finally, in Chapter \ref{sec:froyshov}, we establish various Fr{\o}yshov-type inequalities that are a consequence of the existence of the new relative Bauer-Furuta invariant.

-There is one appendix, Section \ref{sec:homotopy}, on homotopy-theoretic background, as well as an afterword on potential further applications outside of Seiberg-Witten theory.
+There is one appendix, Chapter \ref{sec:homotopy}, on homotopy-theoretic background, as well as an afterword on potential further applications outside of Seiberg-Witten theory.

-\begin{acknow} We are grateful to Mikio Furuta, Ciprian Manolescu, Shinichiro Matsuo and Chris Scaduto for helpful conversations, as well as Jianfeng Lin and Daniel Ruberman for useful comments on a previous version of this work.
-We also thank the organizers of the ``Gauge Theory and Applications" conference at Regensburg, where this work was started.

-We started this work with Tirasan Khandhawit and discussed together from July 2018 until July 2019.
-We are grateful to him for many discussions and insights. \end{acknow}

-\section{Finite dimensional approximation on 3-manifolds}
+\chapter{Finite dimensional approximation on 3-manifolds}